cdraz/animal-connection-client-project/README.md

 Once everything is installed and running it should open in your default browser - if not, navigate to http://localhost:3000/#/.

 This app was designed to be easy to use.
-- log in or register as a new user to enter the application
 - once inside you will see a list off every project in the application
 - toggle the projects to before and after as well as filter the projects by username and category
 - clicking create new project will bring you to a form to start the creation event.